-Start the engine and accelerate slightly so that track turns slowly.
+Start the engine and accelerate slightly so that track beraly turns.
+This must be done in a short period of time (one to two minutes).
 Check that the track is well centered; equal distance on both sides between edges of track guides and slider shoes.